Connect with others who understand.

 Take Medications as Prescribed

-If you have high blood pressure, high cholesterol, or diabetes, take your medications exactly as directed by your healthcare provider.
+If you take medication for high blood pressure, high cholesterol, diabetes, or another heart risk factor, take it exactly as prescribed.
+If side effects or costs make this difficult, tell your healthcare provider.

 Get Enough Sleep